jekyll/jekyll-sitemap/README.md

 properly hit the index of each set of archives.

-To prevent jekyll-sitemap from removing index.html in the links within the resulting sitemap.xml, add the following block to your _config.yml
+To prevent jekyll-sitemap from removing index.html in the links within the generated sitemap.xml, add the following block to your _config.yml

 ```yml
 jekyll-sitemap: